Fuses & fuse holders

 Glass fuses were mainly used by American and Asian vehicle manufacturers until the advent of ATO fuses.

-Today, these glass fuses are still occasionally used as device fuses (e.g. car radios), although they have now also been largely replaced by ATO fuses.
+Today, these glass fuses are still occasionally used as appliance fuses (e.g. car radios), although they have now largely been replaced by ATO fuses.

 Glass fuses measuring 5 x 20 mm are commonly used on the European market, while fuses measuring 6.3 x 32 mm are frequently used on the American and Asian markets.